Environmental Protection Agency (EPA).

 Additional instructions on commenting or visiting the docket, along with more information about dockets generally, is available at http://www.epa.gov/dockets.

-In the Federal Register of March 1, 2018 (83 FR 8827) (FRL-9973-57), EPA issued a document pursuant to FFDCA section 408(d)(3), 21 U.S.C.
-346a(d)(3), announcing the filing of a pesticide tolerance petition (PP 7G8630) by Southern Gardens Citrus Nursery, LLC, 1820 Country Road 833, Clewiston, FL 33440.
-The petition requested that the temporary tolerance exemption established in 40 CFR part 174.535 be amended and extended for residues of Spinach Defensin Proteins.
+In the Federal Register of March 22, 2021 (86 FR 15162) (FRL-10021-44), EPA issued a document pursuant to FFDCA section 408(d)(3), 21 U.S.C.
+346a(d)(3), announcing the filing of a pesticide tolerance petition (PP 1G8896) by Southern Gardens Citrus Nursery, LLC., 1820 Country Road 833, Clewiston, Florida 33440.
+The petition requested that the temporary tolerance exemption established in 40 CFR 174.535 be amended and extended for residues of defensin proteins SoD2, SoD2*, SoD7, and SoD8 derived from spinach.
 Because the temporary tolerance exemption expired before we could complete this action, we are treating this as a petition to reestablish a temporary tolerance exemption.
-The petition referenced a summary of the petition prepared by the petitioner Southern Gardens Citrus Nursery, LLC, which is available in the docket, http://www.regulations.gov.
-Comments were received on the notice of filing.
-EPA's response to these comments is discussed in Unit III.C.
+The notice of filing referenced a summary of the petition prepared by the petitioner Southern Gardens Citrus, LLC., which is available in the docket for this action at http://www.regulations.gov.
+There were no comments received in response to the notice of filing.

 III.
 Final Rule